whitallee/animal-family-backend/README.md

 ## To-Do List
 - **WIP** Add Get functions
 - Add checks for creation endpoints to see if subject already exists
-    - handleCreateAnimal: check by name and species in family
-    - handleCreateEnclosure: check by name and habitat in family
     - handleCreateHabitat: check by name
     - handleCreateSpecies: check by comName
     - handleCreateSpecies: check by sciName